uber-archive/vis-academy/src/docs/graph/1-render.md

 }
 ```

-Let's go over just some properties of the `ScatterplotLayer` above:
+Let's go over some properties of the `ScatterplotLayer` above:

 ##### `data` {Array}
 Array of points for the layer.
 In this case, it's the nodes of the graph.